wulfderay/Tachyon-Tools/ExtractPff/Readme.md

 ### Generating the Manifest File

 The manifest file contains information about the files stored in the PFF archive.
-You can use `pack.exe` (included in the Tachyon Tools) to generate the manifest file.
+You can use `pack.exe` (included in the Tachyon installation files) to generate the manifest file.

 To generate the manifest file, open a command prompt and navigate to the directory where `pack.exe` is located.
 Then run the following command: